TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-updatemanagement-nodes.md

 ### **"No computers match the Update deployment target specification" error received**

-* You may recieve this error if machines are offline when the deployment occurs.
+* You may see this error if machines are offline when the deployment occurs.
 Follow the steps in ["Machines don't show up under Update Management" ](https://docs.microsoft.com/azure/automation/troubleshoot/update-management#nologs).
 * Review the steps to creating a dynamic deployment, especially the note about permissions, in ["Using Dynamic Groups"](https://docs.microsoft.com/azure/automation/automation-update-management#using-dynamic-groups)

 ### **"You have requested to create an update configuration on a machine that is not registered for Update Management"**